 Google Fi relies on a combination of Wi-Fi hot spots and three networks — Sprint, T-Mobile, and U.S. Cellular — for service.
 But that’s not the only thing that makes it unique.

-On Google Fi, every plan starts at $20, which covers unlimited talk and text.
+On Google Fi, Flexible plans start at $20, which covers unlimited talk and text.
 Data is a flat $10 for 1GB of 4G LTE, but you only pay for what you use.
-Bill protection was also recently added to Fi, meaning you won’t be charged any additional data charges once you hit the 6GB mark.
-For example, if you have a single line, you’ll only be charged for data up to 6GB of use, meaning your bill should top out around $80.
+The company’s bill protection feature means you won’t be on the hook for additional data charges once you hit 6GB.
+So, if you have a single line, you’ll only be charged for data up to 6GB, meaning your bill should top out around $80.
 Data used over that limit will be throttled, though.

 Google Fi offers a multiline option in the form of Group Plans, which lets you add other people to a subscription for an additional $15 per user a month.
 Other perks include fee-free tethering, which lets you use your phone as an internet hotspot, and free texting and access to high-speed data (at $10 per GB) in more than 135 countries around the world.

-Until recently, Google Fi only was only compatible with a handful of phones.
-In late 2018, Google opened up its service to iPhones and most Android phones as well.
+Google Fi service is compatible with most mobile phone brands and platforms.
 It is worth noting though that iPhones and some Android handsets will not support one of Google Fi’s key features — switching between carriers when signal strength is spotty.
 Overall, Google Fi is one of the most innovative and easy-to-use MVNOs out there.

 Ting Mobile is an independent MVNO that uses Sprint and T-Mobile’s networks to provide service to its customers.
 While many carriers have a small selection of plans for their customers to choose from, Ting doesn’t lock you into a specific plan: Instead, Ting bills you for the least expensive plan each month based on your usage.